CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/WindowsXamlHost.md

 title: WindowsXAMLHost control
 author: normesta
 description: This guide helps you add UWP XAML controls to your WPF.
-keywords: windows 10, uwp, windows community toolkit, uwp community toolkit, uwp toolkit, host controls, xaml islands, WPF
+keywords: windows 10, uwp, windows community toolkit, uwp community toolkit, uwp toolkit, host controls, xaml islands, WPF, Windows Forms
 ---

 # WindowsXamlHost control

-By using a Windows XAML host control, you can add built-in or custom UWP controls to the User Interface (UI) of your WPF desktop applications.
+By using a Windows XAML host control, you can add built-in or custom UWP controls to the User Interface (UI) of your WPF or Windows Forms desktop application.

 ## Get started